timsayshey/Phonegap-Ratchet-Parse.com-ToDo-Example/README.md

 I would recommend that you change the Parse app key and rest key with your own.
 To do this edit /assets/jsvendor/jquery.parse.js lines 5 and 6.

-Coldfusion (CFML) is only required to compile the index.html file.
+Railo is only required to compile the index.html file.
 Of course you could use this without it but it would be very difficult IMO.

-### Compiling with CFML (quick n easy)
+### Compiling with Railo (quick n easy)

 Just download the free opensource easy installer at (http://getrailo.org/download/) (available for any OS).